Frequently Asked Questions: 2026 Toronto Taxes & Fees

 Is the final property tax deductible if I work from home?

-If you are officially self-employed and maintain a dedicated, exclusive home office, a strictly proportional square-footage percentage of your final property tax can be legally claimed as a valid business deduction.
-It is highly recommended to consult a certified CPA to ensure your calculation methodology perfectly aligns with strict CRA guidelines.
+If you are officially self-employed and maintain a dedicated, exclusive home office, a proportional square-footage percentage of your final property tax can be legally claimed as a valid business deduction.
+It is recommended to consult a certified CPA to ensure your calculation methodology aligns with strict CRA guidelines.

 What is the standard timeline to receive a federal tax refund?